eppye-bots/wiki_for_rtd/configuration/mapping-scripts/code-conversion.rst

 ===============

 Bots supports code conversions.
 The code conversion is done in a mapping script; maintenance for the codes can be done via ``bots-monitor->Configuration->User codes as list``.
-This page contains 3 examples of code conversions:

-#.
-Convert currency code list.
-#.
-Convert internal article code to buyers article code.
-#.
-Convert internal article code to description.
+Examples of code conversions are: convert internal currency codes to external currny code, convert internal customer number to external customer number.

 **Code Maintenance in GUI**

 First configure 2 code lists (``bots-monitor->Configuration->user codes by type``):

 .. image:: ../../images/CCbytype.png

 Make the code conversions (``bots-monitor->Configuration->user codes as list``):

 .. image:: ../../images/CCaslist.png

-**Code Conversion in Mapping Script**
+**Example Code Conversion in Mapping Script**

 .. code-block:: python